What Sisterhood Does

 Come and bring your ideas.

-From challah covers to seder plates, honey pots to menorot, tzedakah boxes to mezuzot, the Sisterhood Judaica Shop has it all.
-Browse in the synagogue lobby on select Sundays, or inquire at the office.
+From challah covers to seder plates, kippot to menorahs, jewelry to mezuzot, the Sisterhood Judaica Shop has it all.
+Browse in the synagogue lobby on or check our Facebook page.
+To purchase an item, inquire at the office or email us at SisterhoodBethShalom@gmail.com.

 Have a simcha or condolence to mark?
 Torah Fund offers cards for every occasion.
 Best of all, you can send a card without leaving your home.